rancher/elemental-toolkit/docs/content/en/docs/Development/_index.md

 - `values`: interpolation files, needed only for multi-arch and flavor-specific build
 - `assets`: static files needed by the iso generation process
 - `packer`: Packer templates
-- `tests`: cOS test suites
+- `tests`: Elemental test suites
 - `manifest.yaml`: Is the manifest needed used to generate the ISO and additional packages to build

 ## Forking and test on your own

-By forking the `cOS-toolkit` repository, you already have the Github Action workflow configured to start building and pushing your own `cOS` fork.
+By forking the `Elemental-toolkit` repository, you already have the Github Action workflow configured to start building and pushing your own `Elemental` fork.

 The only changes required to keep in mind for pushing images:
 - set `DOCKER_PASSWORD` and `DOCKER_USERNAME` as Github secrets, which are needed to push the resulting container images from the pipeline.